RyanJMah/ece455-notes/4-reliability/readme.md

 * **Failure**
   * When the delivered service no longer complies with the specification
+  * "Fail" to deliver service within specification

 * **Error**
   * System state that leads to a subsequent failure

 * **Fault**
   * The cause of an error
+  * "Who's FAULT is the error?" - the fault, lol

 ```
 Fault --> Error --> Failure